Loving the Line – Tricks for Lining Up

-I tell them to repeat after me and do my actions.
+I tell students to repeat after me and try out my actions.
 I say a word and show an action to go with it and they have to echo back with the same action saying the same word.
 “Chicken” is chicken wings.
 “Airplane” is hands straight out on either side of you like airplane wings.
 “Soldier” is hands down and at your side.
 This is the basic pattern to get all of their hands to themselves and get them on track with the class.
-THEN I add in some fun things.
+Once they’re able to do the three main actions I add in some fun things.
 A lot of these extra actions come and go with the seasons.
 We love adding new ones.
 It’s really easy to add “cow” with two little horns on your head and a “moo”ing sound.
 Then “unicorn” with one spike in the middle of your head.
 “Elephant” is fun with one arm turning into a long nose.

-This can seriously go on forever.
-I usually intersperse these with “Chicken, Airplane, soldier” because that’s what I’ll end with and that’s the most important.
+Students mimic your actions and in the process they all watch you and match what you want them to do.
+This can seriously go on forever as you add in new and fun characters/creatures.
+I always make sure to come back to “Chicken, Airplane, Soldier” because that’s what I’ll end with and that’s the most important of the actions.
 Seasonal actions come in too with “Pumpkin” “Turkey” “Reindeer” and so on.
 Endless opportunities and so easy.

-Then at the very end, add another “Chicken, Airplane, Soldier” and then they’re out your door with their hands in their own spaces.
-Check out the pictures below to see just a few of the variations we've come up with.
+Then at the very end, add another “Chicken, Airplane, Soldier” because that brings their hands to their side and makes them look like a perfect little line.
+Add “and put a bubble in your mouth” and their teacher will think you’re a miracle worker.
+Check out the pictures below to see just a few of the variations we’ve come up with.

 There are a bunch of variations that you can take with this game.
 One of my favorites for older or smart-alecky classes (after they’ve done the normal version a few times) is to say, “Okay, now I’m going to make it harder.
 Hair Stare.
 Put one hand straight out away from your body pointed towards the wall.
 Now… 3…2…1… FREEZE!” and then they have to stand their with their arm hanging in the middle of the air.
 I only ever do this with 4th and 5th grade classes who aren’t moving at all with the normal version and when I can’t catch a kid moving and send them to the end.
 It really becomes an endurance game then.
 Or, sometimes I’ll try and trick them by saying something like “Okay” instead of “relax” to get them to move when they aren’t supposed to.
 Or I might “drop” a set of rhythm sticks or a ball or something to see if someone moves.
 At that point it’s me trying to see who will laugh or move when I drop the item and it really does become a game.
 I’ve also had kid “monitors” come out and watch for other kids who are moving but that can sometimes turn into a problem.
 I like it better when I’m the one watching.
 It’s a great time-killer for those shorts time slots when you don’t want them to totally digress into kidness but don’t want to just stand there.